MicrosoftDocs/ATADocs/ATPDocs/install-atp-step1.md

 1. Enter [the Azure ATP workspace portal](https://portal.atp.azure.com).

-2. Log in with your on-premises Azure Active Directory user account that has at least read access to all objects in the monitored domains.
+2. Log in with your Azure Active Directory user account.

 ## Step 2.
 Create a workspace